MicrosoftDocs/quantum-docs-pr/articles/user-guide/using-qsharp/working-with-qubits.md

 Use the `borrowing` statement to allocate qubits for temporary use, which do not need to be in a specific state.

 You can use borrowed qubits as scratch space during a computation.
-These qubits are generally not in a clean state, that is, the `borrowing` statement does not necessarily initialize them in a known state such as $\ket{0}$.
+These qubits are generally not in a clean state, that is, they are not necessarily initialized in a known state such as $\ket{0}$.
 These are often referred to as "dirty" qubits because their state is unknown and can even be entangled with other parts of the quantum computer's memory.

 The binding follows the same pattern and rules as the `using` statement.